 Consider these factors before hitting “add to cart.”

-I think I can safely assume that if you’re reading a guide to the best budget rowing machines, you’re careful with your dough and want to make sure you’re getting a good value for your hard-earned dollars.
+If you’re reading a guide to the best budget rowing machines, you’re careful with your dough and want to make sure you’re getting a good value.
 Price is an obvious factor when deciding on a budget-friendly rowing machine: Set your limit first, and then set out on your search.

 Construction and Durability

 Just because something is comparably inexpensive doesn’t mean it should crumble under pressure.
 Look for rowing machines with aluminum and steel construction where it matters—the slide rail and main frame—and durable plastic for other parts, like flywheel housing and caster covers.
 Particularly when looking at low-cost rowing machines, check the maximum user weight capacity.
-Often, cheaper rowers don’t have a fully steel frame, which affects the weight capacity greatly.
+Often, cheaper rowers don’t have a fully steel frame.

 There are three main types of rowing machines: air, water, and magnetic.
 They’re all good and provide similar workouts, but it’s important to choose the best type for you.
 Magnetic rowers have defined resistance levels and are usually very quiet; air rowers have unlimited resistance but are louder; and water rowers also have unlimited, user-dependent resistance but require more maintenance.